Edirom/Edirom-Editor/README.md

 Edirom Editor (a web technology based client application wrapped into an Eclipse RCP container) is an editor with which digital music editions are prepared.

+You need a 32bit Java installed in order to run the application.

 ## Edirom Editor 1.1.26 (2014-08-26)

 * Fehler beim Wiederherstellen eines Backups aus einem zip-Archiv behoben